machaao/gpt-j-chatbot/README.md

 ## A GPT-J Powered AI Character Chatbot Template ##
-The intent of this template is to serve as a quick intro guide for fellow developers looking to Build AI Powered Personalized Characters
+The intent of this template is to serve as a quick intro guide for fellow developers looking to build AI Powered Personalized Characters

 ## Live Web Demo ##
 ![figure](images/img.png)